11 Days in Costa Rica

 We do absolutely everything possible to avoid needing such a mundane awakening.
 A world without alarm clocks is one we want to be part of, and your “rise and shine” while in Costa Rica will come from the sound of crashing waves, an bilingual parrot squawking, or perhaps even monkeys jumping onto the roof of your bungalow.

-Our Costa Rica group trips are run with a maximum of 15 travelers.
-Ages of group members vary but around 90% of our travelers are in their 30's, 40's, and 50's.
+Our Costa Rica group trips are run with a maximum of 16 travelers.
+Ages of group members vary but the average travelers are in their 40's, and 50's.
 Whatever the age of the guys on our trips everyone's already got something in common, an exciting new experience in a new country!
 Each group is led by a Detours trip leader who is there to ensure everything goes off without a hitch, allowing you to focus on having the time of your life!

 No problem!
 Don’t worry, overall, over 50% of our travelers come solo and our trip will provide plenty of chances to meet great people both inside and outside of our group, including other solos.
 As far as your accommodations go, you’ve got two choices.
 We can either pair you up with another solo group member in a two-bed room, or you can have your own room for a reasonable surcharge.